epics-extensions/c2dataviewer/README.md

 * Add trigger support

+An external PV which behaviors like a trigger.
+It currently accepts an EPICS3 bo-like PV.
+The trigger function will be enable when a trigger PV name is given, and trigger mode is enabled.
+When the value of given trigger PV changed from 0 to 1, it triggers the Scope to capture the 2nd half of buffer, then stop data capturing.
+The Scope ignores the value change, and stays off data capturing in cases 1) trigger changes from 1 to 0; 2) trigger stays at value 1.
+When Scope goes from data capturing mode to data off capturing mode, the UI shall uncheck the start checkbox.

 * Bug to fix updating rate drop caused by CPU spark during resizing for image

+* Plot against multiple vertical axes
+    * Discussed, and decided to gather more requirements first before coding.

 * Unit test suite